highlight/highlight/docs-content/getting-started/7_native-opentelemetry/1_overview.md

 - `highlight.type` - `http.request` for frontend network requests reported by highlight, `highlight.internal` for highlight-internal traces, otherwise unset.
 - `highlight.key` - The unique object key for this trace, for grouping by distinct objects in highlight.

-We send one of the following [Events](https://opentelemetry.io/docs/specs/otel/trace/api/#add-events) on a trace:
+We also send one of the following [Events](https://opentelemetry.io/docs/specs/otel/trace/api/#add-events) on a trace:

 - `log` - The trace is processed as a log event.
   - `log.severity` - an [OpenTelemetry log level](https://opentelemetry.io/docs/specs/otel/logs/data-model-appendix/#appendix-b-severitynumber-example-mappings).